Mattapoisett Rail Trail

 Habitats & Wildlife

-The Mattapoisett Rail Trail packs a diverse variety of scenery into its short length.
+The Mattapoisett Rail Trail packs a diverse variety of scenery into its length.
 The habitats along the path transition from upland forest to coastal salt marshes, creating a thriving ecosystem where countless birds, fish, and shellfish species live.

 In the oak and pine trees between Brandt Island Road and Mattapoisett Neck, look for birds like black-capped chickadee and cardinals, as well as woodland mammals like deer, foxes, and rabbits.
 New species begin to appear as you get closer to the water.
 At the bridge over the Mattapoisett River, look for herons and egrets wading along the marshy shores, searching for fish and crabs to snatch from the water.